rubys/bootstrap/bylaws.md

             Action, may terminate a Project.
 Termination will be effective upon sixty (60) days notice, by any means suitable under these Bylaws, to the Project lead or technical leadership.

          2. By Project Team.
-A Project’s technical leadership team, as set by the TAC Charter (the “Project Team”) may vote to terminate their Project in accordance with the provisions of the TAC Charter.
+A Project's technical leadership team, as set by the TAC Charter (the "Project Team") may vote to terminate their Project in accordance with the provisions of the TAC Charter.
 Termination will be effective upon sixty (60) days notice to the Board.

-(b)      Upon termination of a Project, whether by the Board or by the Project Team, the Project Team may request within sixty (60) days of the effective date of termination that all intellectual property of any kind owned by the JS Foundation, including copyrights, trademarks, patents, and trade secrets, created by and related to the Project (“Project IP”), be transferred and assigned to another entity for the purpose of continuation of the Project; provided, however, that:
+(b)      Upon termination of a Project, whether by the Board or by the Project Team, the Project Team may request within sixty (60) days of the effective date of termination that all intellectual property of any kind owned by the $FOUNDATION, including copyrights, trademarks, patents, and trade secrets, created by and related to the Project ("Project IP"), be transferred and assigned to another entity for the purpose of continuation of the Project; provided, however, that:

          1. The request is timely made;